 Second, form data can be mapped to a case class.
-The codec for the case class is generated using a macro at compiletime.
+The codec for the case class is automatically derived using a macro at compile-time.
 The fields of the case class should have types, for which there is a plain text codec.
 For example: